COALAIP/specs/coala-ip/README.md

 [JSON-Linked Data](https://www.w3.org/TR/json-ld/) (short form: JSON-LD) is a data structure merging the concepts of the [Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) (short form: RDF) with [JSON](https://tools.ietf.org/html/rfc7159).
-Using the concept of a "context", it allows to provide additional mappings by linking JSON-object properties to schemas in an ontology.
+Using the concept of a "context", it allows to provide additional mappings by linking JSON-object properties to schemata in an ontology.